 Some Rome Hop On Hop Off sightseeing bus tickets also include a multi-day public transport pass, plus the bus itself is a very good way to get around the city.

 5. Most important metro lines and stops

-Rome is served by three subway lines: A, B and C:
+Rome has three metro lines: A, B and C: